kotlin-graphics/uno-sdk/README.md

 This is kind of a small suite, born and shaped around GL, it includes the gln dependencies, such as [unsigned support](https://github.com/elect86/kotlin-unsigned), [glm](https://github.com/kotlin-graphics/glm) and [gli](https://github.com/kotlin-graphics/gli).
 Its main usage is basically as wrapper for the lwjgl glfw binding.

 A kind of a [gln](https://github.com/kotlin-graphics/glm) for glfw.
-So, code more compact, clear and intuitive.
+So, code more compact, type-safe, clear and intuitive.
 You can have up and running a whole gl clear example in just a couple of lines:

             glfw.init("3.3")